flexpa/os/docs/process/retreats.md

 **The week following the retreat, we aim to have the following completed:**
 * The decision as to which Flexpal/s will be leading the next retreat
 * Feedback on each Flexpal has been shared around how they showed up to the retreat

+---

+## Travel

+Be sure to book your travel as soon as possible.
+We recommend booking flights at least 6 weeks in advance to get the best rates.

+When booking your flights, please keep the following in mind:

+* **Arrival**: Please plan to arrive on Monday evening before the retreat starts on Tuesday morning.
+* **Departure**: Please plan to depart after Thursday evening when the retreat ends.
+* **Expensing**: Please book economy class flights book economy class flights to an airport close to the retreat.
+You will be reimbursed for your flights after you submit your receipt on your next pay cycle.